ETS-Android1/zoop-offline-aadhaar-android-sdk/Readme.md

 Params: GatewayId: “Transaction Id generated from your backend must be passed here”

 environment: for pre-prod use "preprod.aadhaarapi.com" and for prod use "prod.aadhaarapi.com"

+isShareCodePreFill: if it is true then 4-digit share code will be filled randomly otherwise you need to fill it manually.

 Example: